derekp7/snebu/readme-snebu-client.txt

  -d, --date datestamp       Date stamp for this backup set.
 The format is in
                             time_t format, sames as the output of the "date +%s" command.

+     --backup-server hostname
+                            Host name / IP address of backup server.
+Used to backup to a remote server.

 Usage: snebu help [ topic ]